Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 Timing Crew is reserved for approximately four to six volunteers who will be assigned to assist our timing crew for the duration of the festival.
 Timing volunteers must be available to work every day there is a major competition, or close to it.
 The duties included in this position are: spotter to finish, manual bib order recorder, scoreboard operator, plate collector, finish line host and manual timer.

-Kidsworx Crew supports the many Kidsworx competitions and activities, such as Run Bike Races, Scavenger Hunts and the Kidsworx XC Race.
+Kidsworx Crew supports the many Kidsworx competitions and activities, such as Run Bike Races and Scavenger Hunts.
 This position is ideal if you enjoy working with up and coming bikers and enjoy interacting with people.
 Experience in organizing other kids events and activities is an asset for this crew.

 Greenworx Crew will be responsible for managing waste generated throughout the festival, helping to ensure our ecological footprint is minimized wherever possible.
 Volunteers will be educated on the proper diversion of materials and spend the majority of time interacting with guests.
 Communication skills and an outgoing personality are great assets for this position.
 Flexible and split shifts available.